nathaneltitane/dextop/README.md

 **User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other preferences.**

 **User input is still required to give Termux storage access permissions and this can only be done through user interaction.
-There are no workarounds.**
+There are no workarounds!**

 You should press 'Allow' when prompted during the setup to grant this permission.